 Key changes for biocidal active substances and products from 1 January 2021

-Companies making biocidal products available on the market or seeking to approve active substances or authorise biocidal products, will need to be aware of these changes and may need to take action to ensure they can continue to trade in the country, among them the fact that the new biocides regime will apply to Great Britain – England, Scotland and Wales – but separate guidance will be available for Northern Ireland-based businesses.
+The UK left the European Union on 31 January 2020, and from 1 January 2021 the UK started to operate under its own version of the biocidal products Regulation (BPR).
+Companies making biocidal products available on the market or seeking to approve active substances or authorise biocidal products, need to be aware of any changes and the actions needed to ensure they can continue to trade in the country.
+The new biocides regime will apply to Great Britain – England, Scotland and Wales – but there is separate guidance for Northern Ireland-based businesses.

-- Nicola Gregg, Head of Operational Policy, Biocides, UK
+- Nicola Gregg, head of operational policy, Biocides, UK

-- Mike Baldry, Independent Consultant, UK
+- Mike Baldry, independent consultant, UK

-- David Dillon, Senior Regulatory and Compliance Analyst, Chemical Watch
+- David Dillon, senior regulatory and compliance analyst, Chemical Watch